 A brain health booster?

 …but the opportunity isn’t lost.
 Why?
-You can just eat the real luteolin-rich foods.
+You can eat the real luteolin-rich foods instead.
 Chinese celery contains 34.87mg per 100 grams.
 The greatest known sources of luteolin are mexican oregano (1028.75mg), celery seed spice (811.41mg), juniper berries (69.05mg), thyme (45.25mg), and radicchio (37.96mg).
-Celery seeds being extremely rich in luteolin is probably another reason for celery’s reputation.
+The strength of celery seeds is another explanation for celery’s reputation.

-Organic celery improves blood flow, and then you have broccoli with its anti-inflammatory sulforaphane.
+Organic celery improves blood flow, while broccoli has the anti-inflammatory compound sulforaphane.
 Kale has high amounts of vitamin A while onions and garlic provide the raw materials for glutathione formation through their high sulphur content.